 Lymphocytes start in your bone marrow, then move to your lymph nodes to be trained to work within your immune system as they travel through your body to fight infection.
 Lymphocytes are found in your lymph nodes, thymus, bone marrow, spleen, skin, and other areas in your body.

-When these cells change and grow out of control, it is called lymphoma, a cancer of the lymphocytes.
+When these cells change and grow out of control, it is called lymphoma.